 The City of Nashua Division of Public Health and Community Services Community Health Department (DPHCS CHD) has been providing outreach services on a mobile van for over 25 years.
 We have served thousands of clients and built a relationship within the Greater Nashua Community.
 We are very excited to announce that we are hitting the road again in our new and improved van.
 The van will have scheduled departures and also will be available as needed for events and activities.

 Mobile Outreach Services include:

-- HIV and HCV testing, counseling, and referral to services
+HIV and Hepatitis C (HCV) testing, counseling, and referral to services

 Fulfilling its responsibilities of preventing disease and promoting health/wellness in the community, the department provides health education to individuals, groups, service organizations, industries and schools focusing on the health issues pertinent to each group.